MathiasSeguy-Android2EE/RxTraining/docs/Doc3_SeveralSubscribing_ColdVsHot.md

 ## 3 Observers subscribe() to a hot Observable in the different Threads

-For starting to understand what happens, let's just make it simple: subscribe twice to the hot observable and run the Observable and the Observable in another thread and see what happens.
+For starting to understand what happens, let's just make it simple: subscribe twice to the hot observable and run the Observable in another thread and see what happens.
 To switch Thread we will use subscribeOn, we will see in another chapter.